Chronicle of a Bourgeois of Valenciennes

 On 20th July 1559 Philip "The Prudent" II King Spain (age 32) and Elizabeth Valois Queen Consort Spain (age 14) were married.
 She by marriage Queen Consort Spain.
 She the daughter of King Henry II of France (deceased) and Catherine Medici Queen Consort France (age 40).
 He the son of Charles V Holy Roman Emperor and Isabel Aviz Queen Consort Spain.
 They were fourth cousins.
 He a great x 5 grandson of King Edward III of England.

-On 20th July 1572 Frederick II King Denmark (age 38) and Sophie Mecklenburg-Schwerin Queen Consort Denmark (age 14) were married.
+On 20th July 1572 Frederick II King of Denmark (age 38) and Sophie Mecklenburg-Schwerin Queen Consort Denmark (age 14) were married.
 She by marriage Queen Consort Denmark.
 The difference in their ages was 23 years.
-He the son of Christian III King Denmark and Dorothea of Saxe Lauenburg Queen Consort Denmark and Norway.
+He the son of Christian III King of Denmark and Dorothea of Saxe Lauenburg Queen Consort Denmark and Norway.
 They were second cousin once removed.

 On 20th July 1615 Henry Portman 2nd Baronet (age 18) and Anne Stanley (age 15) were married.
 She brought £5000 to the marriage.
 She the daughter of William Stanley 6th Earl of Derby (age 54) and Elizabeth Vere Countess Derby (age 40).

 On 20th July 1639, some sources say 11th July 1639, Henry Spencer 1st Earl of Sunderland (age 18) and Dorothy Sidney Countess Sunderland (age 21) were married at Penhurst Rother.
 She by marriage Baroness Spencer Wormleighton.
 Her long-term suitor, she was the 'Sacharissa' of his poems, Edmund Waller (age 33) wrote a letter to the bride's sister (age 12) on the occasion of the wedding.
 She the daughter of Robert Sidney 2nd Earl of Leicester (age 43) and Dorothy Percy Countess Leicester (age 41).
-They were fifth cousins.
+They were third cousins.

 Madam,